fractal-analytics-platform/fractal-web/docs/index.md

 Find more details in specific pages.

 ## Contributors

-Fractal was conceived in the Liberali Lab at the Friedrich Miescher Institute for Biomedical Research and in the Pelkmans Lab at the University of Zurich (both in Switzerland).
-The project lead is with [@gusqgm](https://github.com/gusqgm) & [@jluethi](https://github.com/jluethi).
-The core development is done under contract by [eXact lab S.r.l.](https://exact-lab.it).
+Fractal was conceived in the Liberali Lab at the Friedrich Miescher Institute for Biomedical Research and in the Pelkmans Lab at the University of Zurich by [@jluethi](https://github.com/jluethi) and [@gusqgm](https://github.com/gusqgm).
+The Fractal project is now developed at the [BioVisionCenter](https://www.biovisioncenter.uzh.ch/en.html) at the University of Zurich and the project lead is with [@jluethi](https://github.com/jluethi).
+The core development is done under contract by [eXact lab S.r.l.](https://www.exact-lab.it/).